Wok & Skillet

 Shallots

-Keep in mind that the shallots normally used in Asian cooking are much smaller than the slightly larger variety used in French cooking.
-When an Asian recipe calls for shallots, if you're using the large kind, reduce the amount that you will add to the recipe.
+Shallots used in Asian recipes are much smaller than the larger variety often found in Western or French cooking.
+If a recipe calls for shallots and you’re using the larger kind, be sure to reduce the amount so you don’t overpower the dish.

 Which ingredients should I start with?
 Do I really need them all?

-The ingredients you'll want to have on hand include light soy sauce, dark soy sauce, oyster sauce, sesame oil, Shaoxing wine, and cornstarch.
+Not at all.
+Start with just a few essentials that appear frequently: light soy sauce, dark soy sauce, oyster sauce, sesame oil, Shaoxing wine, and cornstarch.
+Add more as you try new recipes.

 Do I need to go to an Asian supermarket to buy these ingredients?